This page will be edited as and when required. Please scroll right down to see the full content.

 This is due to circumstances beyond the control of BAC.

 BAC vouchers issued at the Dec 2016 prize giving evening will remain redeemable at UK hooks & East Cowes Tackle including their new shop in Newport "Odessa Angling Centre".

-Geoff Jones performed wonders last season keeping the clubhouse clean & stocked with Tea, Coffee etc. A minority of members abused the facility.
+Geoff Jones performed wonders during the 2015-6 season keeping the clubhouse clean & stocked with Tea, Coffee etc. A minority of members abused the facility.
 Their cups were left unwashed, drinks not paid for, coffee & bin bags stolen to mention just a few issues.
-In direct consequence Geoff felt he was no longer willing to carry out clubhouse cleaning etc. John Davies now kindly cleans on a weekly basis during the 2016-7 season but inconsiderate members continue to leave cups unwashed or even left scattered round the compound.
+In direct consequence Geoff felt he was no longer willing to carry out clubhouse cleaning etc. John Davies has kindly been cleaning on a weekly basis during the 2016-7 season but inconsiderate members continue to leave cups unwashed or even left scattered round the compound.

 It may end up with the club not supplying any cups resulting in members having to supply their own.